thequesing/TheQuesing/README.md

 ## Hello, I'm TheQuesting 👋

-- Cuerently I'm Experienced In HTML5, CSS3 and JavaScript I'm Learning PHP and Python
+- Cuerently I'm Experienced In HTML5, CSS3 and JavaScript I'm Learning PHP,Python and TypeScript
 - I am a Developer at Antares Network and Alystrale Network
 - Contact me on Discord TheQuesing#8790